oneal2000/oneal2000.github.io/index.md

 I am also passionate about mentoring undergraduate students in research.
-I've collaborated with undergraduate students like Changyue Wang, Yichen Tang, and Anzhe Xie, co-authoring high-quality papers at top-tier conferences and journals such as ACL, SIGIR, EMNLP, TOIS, SIGIR-AP, etc.
+I've collaborated with undergraduate students like Changyue Wang, Yichen Tang, Anzhe Xie, Baoqing Yue, and Junxi Yan, co-authoring high-quality papers at top-tier conferences and journals such as ACL, SIGIR, EMNLP, TOIS, SIGIR-AP, etc.

-If you are an undergraduate interested in my research areas and aim to publish high-quality papers, you can apply for an internship with the THUIR group through official channels or contact me directly to embark on meaningful research together!
+If you are an undergraduate interested in my research areas and aim to publish high-quality papers, you can apply for an internship with the THUIR group through official channels or contact me (WeChat ID: rdfzswh) directly to embark on meaningful research together!